 Antimicrobial agents are useful textile additives that provide resistance to microorganisms, potentially preventing infections caused by organisms of concern, such as Methicillin-resistant Staphylococcus aureus (MRSA).
 The AATCC 100 test method evaluates the antibacterial properties of textiles over a 24-hour period of contact, quantitatively assessing bacteriostatic (growth inhibition) or bactericidal (killing of bacteria) properties.
 The method ensures continuity in approaches and replicability of results.
+Please contact us to discuss our full testing capabilities.

 The AATCC 100 test method consists of six key stages; preparation of samples, sterilisation, inoculation, incubation, washing/shaking out, and counting.
 Organisms are incubated in favourable conditions to provide a clear indication of the antimicrobial properties of the test fabric.
 The AATCC 100 method is the textile industry’s standard for antimicrobial fabric performance in the USA.